andrew-pa/TextExcel/README.md

 Value hierarchy
 ---------------
-`Value`: base class, all values can be `resolve()`'d in the context of some `Spreadsheet`, which by default will simpily return the value itself.
+`Value`: base class, all values can be `refine()`'d in the context of some `Spreadsheet`, which by default will simpily return the value itself.
 In addition all `Value`s should have a useful `toString` method
 `Number`: a decimal value, represented by a double
 `StringValue`: a string value
-`CellReference`: a value that holds a cell's row and column, and when it is `resolve()`'d it returns the value in that cell
+`CellReference`: a value that holds a cell's row and column, and when it is `refine()`'d it returns the value in that cell
-`DeferredExpression`: a value that, when resolved, returns the evaluation of it's child expression
+`DeferredExpression`: a value that, when `refine()`'d, returns the evaluation of it's child expression
+`ErrorValue`: a value that represents a error resulting from a evaluation/refinement

 Expression hierarchy
 --------------------